4 reasons to get an Amazon Echo for your grandparents

-When I visit my grandmother, she's always using her Amazon Echo.
+When I visit my grandmother, she's always using her Amazon Echo ($70 at Amazon).
 It does everything from reminding her to take her blood pressure medication and telling her stories, to keeping the temperature in her house just right.

 Alexa, the Amazon Echo's built-in voice assistant, makes many everyday tasks hands-free, saving you and your elder relatives the trouble of too much physical labor.